Deciding where traffic calming is needed

-Roads Service, in consultation with police, emergency services, bus companies and local residents representatives will decide whether a road needs traffic calming and, if so, which measures are most suitable.
+The Department for Infrastructure (DfI), in consultation with police, emergency services, bus companies and local residents' representatives, will decide whether a road needs traffic calming and, if so, which measures are most suitable.

 One of the keys to a successful scheme is local community involvement.
-Local concerns identified through well planned consultation will help to ensure that the appropriate measures are provided in the necessary locations.
+Local concerns identified through well-planned consultation will help to make sure that the suitable measures are provided.

 Potential benefits of traffic calming